POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     \*_RLO    The `_RLO` can be put on any of the previous types to crop the history before the onset of Roche-lobe overflow for grids containing a compact object
     ========  ===========

+.. _pipeline_step2:

-Step2: combining `psygrid` objects
+Step2: combining `PSyGrid` objects
 ----------------------------------

 Usually, the girds are slitt into batches or reruns are done.
-In those cases, there will be several `psygrid` objects created for one gird.
+In those cases, there will be several `PSyGrid` objects created for one gird.
 This step will join them into one.
 The :samp:`step_2.csv` file should have a matrix structure.
 The columns contain the girds which should be combined to the one specified in the header (first) row.
 The :samp:`DATA_ID` corresponds here to the column